Corrections and Retractions Policy

 Ethical Responsibilities of Authors

-Submissions found to violate these standards may be rejected or retracted.
+Manuscripts found to violate these standards may be rejected, corrected, or retracted in accordance with COPE guidelines.

 Reporting Ethical Concerns